 TapChief was acquired by Unacademy in February 2021.
 TapChief joined the Unacademy team with a valuation at INR 100 crore after acquisition.
 Co-founder and CEO of TapChief had told that the company is excited to be part of Unacademy and it had been a dream come true for them.

-Who is owner of Unacademy?
+Who is founder of Unacademy?

 How does Unacademy make money?